Uber vs. Lyft: Pros and Cons of Each Rideshare Service

 What’s It Like To Drive for Uber?

 Many Uber drivers have shared their experiences, and the results range.
 On one hand, it’s possible to set your own schedule, start driving quickly and meet interesting people while earning extra income.
-On the other hand, it can be difficult to earn as much as Uber suggests, and there are costs associated like gas, auto detailing and maintenance.
+On the other hand, it can be difficult to earn as much as Uber suggests, and there are costs associated, like gas, insurance and maintenance.

 How Much Does Uber Pay Drivers?

-According to Uber’s website, a full-time driver in Atlanta, Ga., is likely to earn about $1,306 per week, including tips.
+According to Uber’s website, a full-time driver in Washington, D.C., is likely to earn about $1,154 per week, including tips.
 Here are the various types of pay rates:

 - Standard trip fare, or time-based pricing, offers a base fare plus additional compensation based on the time and distance that you drive.